Harrison Nicholls / Curriculum Vitae

 October 2022 — Ongoing

-Currently in the third year of the 3.5 year DPhil programme in atmospheric physics, supervised by Ray Pierrehumbert.
-I research the evolution of lava planets, aiming to understand how the physics of these systems shapes their evolution through delicate feedback processes.
-This work will help us understand the histories of Earth and Venus, as well as observations of rocky exoplanets.
+Currently in my final year of the DPhil programme in atmospheric physics, supervised by Ray Pierrehumbert and co-supervised by Tim Lichtenberg.
+I research the coupled interior-atmosphere evolution of rocky (exo)planets, aiming to understand how the physics of these systems shapes their evolution through delicate feedback processes.
+This research takes the form of numerical modelling, which is then compared to telescope observations.

 MPhys in Physics